girlscript-blr/code-with-girlscript-bangalore/CONTRIBUTING.md

 - commit the changes, using command: `git commit -m 'Commit Message'`.
 - rebase the branch, using command: `git rebase master`.
 - squash the commits, using command: `git stash`.
-- push the changes, using command: `git push origin <your-branch-name>`.
+- push the changes, using command: `git push -u origin <your-branch-name>`.

 The PR with correct and optimised solution, which satisfies the deadline criteria, will be merged soon😄